 Sometimes something may seem off, or you might just want to do a weekly check to make sure your feathered friends are okay, especially since diseases that affect chickens can quickly spread to an entire flock.
-Here’s a quick list to ensure the health of your backyard chickens.:
+Here’s a checklist to ensure the health of your backyard chickens.

 2. Combs should be brightly colored and regular size. ____

-A bright red comb for a chicken is also a sign that the chicken is ready to mate, so this makes them more attractive to other chickens.
+A bright red comb for a chicken is also a sign that the chicken is ready to mate, which makes them more attractive to other chickens.

 Shrunken combs can signal anemia or mites.
 However, in the winter combs tend to be smaller and less bright due to colder weather.

 3. Wattles should be free of lesions, growths and discolorations (blue discoloration in the winter is a sign of cold). ____

 4. Strong egg shells. ____

 Egg shells that don’t break easily are a good indicator that your hens are getting the calcium they need.

 However, this is just one sign to look at since shell strength can be influenced by a number of factors.